zzj1111/Preprocessed-CMLR-Dataset-For-Wav2Lip/README.md

 # More details

 If you find that it is hard for you to download CMLR from https://vipazoo.cn/CMLR.html, feel free to contact me for help.
-The Download speed is so Fxxking slow, because Baidu, an annoying company in China, limits the download speed for more money.
+The download speed is so Fxxking slow, because Baidu, an annoying company in China, limits the download speed for more money.